tapir-test/tapir-website/_docs/customization/HTML_Components.md

 # Conclusion

-Writing a custom Tapir component is easy, but you have to deal with the characteristics of your web component.
-The great advantage of using these Tapir components is that they completely encapsulate your test code and your HTML page.
-In conjunction with [Page Objects]({{"/docs/usingtapir/pageobjects/" | prepend: site.baseurl}}) you get a highly maintainable test code base.
+Writing a custom <i>tapir</i> component is easy, but you have to deal with the characteristics of your web component.
+The great advantage of using these <i>tapir</i> components is that they completely encapsulate your test code and your HTML page.
+In conjunction with [Page Objects]({{"/docs/usingtapir/page-objects/" | prepend: site.baseurl}}) you get a highly maintainable test code base.